dria-lgtm/Basic-Unit-Converter/README.md

       - Open a terminal or command prompt
       -  Run with python unit_converter.py.
       - Follow the on-screen instructions.

 ---

+**USER GUIDE**

+      1. Starting the Program
+	 		1.1.
+Open a command prompt
+	  		1.2.
+Run the Python program
+	  		1.3.
+The main menu will appear, showing the available conversion categories
+	  2. Selecting a Category – Enter a number corresponding to the category you want to use
+	  3. Selecting a Unit – The program will display all available units in the selected category
+	  4. Entering a Value – After selecting the units, the program will ask for the value to convert.
+	  5. Viewing the Result – The program will calculate and display the converted result
+	  6. Performing Another Conversion – After displaying the result, the program will ask:
+	  		6.1.
+“Would you like to try again? (yes/no)
+	 7. Exiting the Program – The program can be exited in two ways:
+	 		7.1.
+By selecting 9 (Exit) from the main menu
+			7.2.
+By typing no when asked if you want to try again
+---

 **EXAMPLE OF OUTPUT**